spayd/spayd-java/README.md

-# Smart Payment Format Generator
+# SmartPaymentDescriptor Generator

-SmartPayment Format is a lightweight format for exchanging a payment information.
+SmartPaymentDescriptor is a lightweight format for exchanging a payment information.
 A vCard for payment instead of contacts, if you will..

-This Java library simplifies adding the support for generating/validating the SmartPayment Format (both file and QR code generation) to any Java based system.
+This Java library simplifies adding the support for generating/validating the SmartPaymentDescriptor (both file and QR code generation) to any Java based system.

 ## License